 The interest rates on payday loans are much higher than those on most other types of borrowing, such as agreed overdrafts, credit cards and personal loans.

-Annual percentage rates (APRs) of more than 1,500% – or even 4,000% – aren’t unusual.
-This means that even if you pay back the full amount when it’s due, you’ll end up paying a lot in interest.
+Annual percentage rates (APRs) of more than 1,500%, or even 4,000%, aren’t unusual.
+This means that even if you pay back the full amount when it’s due, you’ll end up paying a large amount in interest.
 For a loan of £300 at an annual interest percentage rate of 1,737%, you would have to pay back £375 if you borrowed the money for 30 days.

-Things can get a lot worse if you can’t pay back the loan on the due date.
+You may get into more debt if you can’t pay back the loan on the due date.
 The lender may then ‘roll over’ the loan for another month and you’ll have to pay another 30 days’ interest on the loan, plus the interest that’s already built up on it.

 Payday loans if you have a bad credit rating